 NASA has announced that once again life is to imitate art, as the human race's principal manned spacecraft - the International Space Station (ISS) - is soon to gain a robot crewmember known as "R2".

 Americans will get the 3G iPad before UK punters can even order a Wi-Fi model, at an expected price of £399.
+And Americans can even get 4G connectivity, after Sprint ran up its own WiMAX case for the jumbo pod.

 Thirteen teenage boys in an Aussie sleep study played Call of Duty 4: Modern Warfare for 50 minutes sat in bed (not the same one) under the covers with electrodes attached and lights dimmed.